artefactory/redis-team-THM/blog/content/99_submission.md

 % thm-cli
 ```

-You will have access to a interactive prompt where you can type commands, with auto-completion and history capabilities.
+You will have access to an interactive prompt where you can type commands, with auto-completion and history capabilities.

 ```
 THM Search CLI